Edward Henry Cooper: 1868 election

-making Sligo County the last constituency in Ireland to complete its election.
+making County Sligo the last constituency in Ireland to complete its election.

 After the violence which accompanied the election in Sligo Borough two weeks beforehand, The Times of London reported that "the passions of the peasantry have been inflamed by incessant appeals, and a bitter feeling of hostility against the landlords has been aroused".

 The Freeman's Journal reported a different picture, asserting that "a reign of landlord terrorism appears to have been inaugurated in the county".